dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 #### Ranges / legend sets

-For aggregate queries you can specify a range / legend set for numeric data element and attribute dimensions.
+For aggregate queries, you can specify a range / legend set for numeric data element and attribute dimensions.
 The purpose is to group the numeric values into ranges.
 As an example, instead of generating data for an "Age" data element for distinct years, you can group the